rachelnertia/rachelnertia.github.io/projects.md

 title: Projects
 ---

 Here is a list of basically every project I've taken the time to document somewhat on this site.
 Includes personal projects, collaborative efforts and uni work.
-For highlights, go look at my [Portfolio](/portfolio).

 ```
-To do: Contents/Index
+To do: Highlights, Contents/Index
 ```

 ## Games